marcteys/Uduino/Readme.md

 ## Todo
+* Create a "simple" Sketch
 * Create a global #SerialDebug value on Unity.
+* Introduce a custom delay, to avoid blocking situations ?